 Would you like to introduce your field to undergraduates?
-Would students benefit from small, skill-oriented half-semester courses?
+Would students benefit from small, topic or skill-oriented half-semester courses?
 Would you like to introduce undergraduates to the types and standards of research in your discipline?
 Then consider offering a SOUL course!

 Courses run for five weeks, meeting either once or twice per week for a total of 12.5 hours of instruction time.
 No class sessions should be held during reading week or the final exams period.
 Some form of assessment is required, and student attendance is mandatory.